-“The consumer protections afforded to a private student loan borrower are contractual and are often discretionary as well — meaning the lender or servicer gets to decide whether or not to enforce them,” notes Minsky.
+“The consumer protections afforded to a private student loan borrower are contractual and are often discretionary as well—that means the lender or loan servicer gets to decide whether or not to enforce them,” notes Minsky.

-There’s also a lot unknowns about the student-loan-consolidation industry, which is still in its infancy.
+There’s also a lot of unknowns about the student-loan-consolidation industry, which is still in its infancy.

 Is Refinancing a Good Idea?

 If you’re considering refinancing your federal student loans, it’s important to weigh the pros and cons carefully.
 The cost savings can be worth it for certain borrowers, but for the majority of federal student loan borrowers, it may not be a good idea.
 There’s too much to lose in regards to benefits and protections.

 However, refinancing your federal student loans may be a good idea under certain circumstances.
 For example, if you have a steady job, hefty cash reserves, and plan to pay off your debt in a short time, refinancing can make sense as a way to lower your interest payments and pay off the debt faster.
 But there’s no hard and fast rule about who should refinance their federal student loans and who should not.